 You will need:

-14 curly type regular lasagna noodles, such as Barilla
+16 Oz or 14 curly type regular lasagne noodles, such as Barilla OR

-- Use regular lasagne pasta, but don’t cook it!
+- If you use regular lasagne pasta, don’t cook it!
 Instead soften them!
 Use the curly variety

 - Place 14 noodles in a 9×13 inch baking pan.
 Pour boiling water over the noodles to cover them